ChuanyuXue/NASA-RETHi-DRDS/README.md

         data_service_1  | Database habitat has been connected! data_service_1  | Habitat Server Started

-**Step3:** Go website `http://localhost:8000` , the dashboard of communication network should be running.
+**Step3:** Go website `http://localhost:8000` , the dashboard of **HMS: Communication Network Subsystem** should be running.
 The source code and usage details can be found in https://github.com/AmyangXYZ/RETHi-Comm.

 ![cn](img/cn.png)

-**Step4:** Go website `http://localhost:8080`, the dashboard of human interface should be running.
+**Step4:** Go website `http://localhost:8080`, the dashboard of **HMS: Data Visualization Subsystem** should be running.
 The source code and usage details can be found in https://github.com/HFBZZ/RETHi_HMS_Vis.

 ![hi](img/hi.png)

-*Set-point:* By clicking the `➕CREATE` button on the top-left corner, you can create `Telemetry Control Button` to change the set-point in corresponding subsystems.
+*Set-point Control:* By clicking the `➕CREATE` button on the top-left corner, you can create `Telemetry Control Button` to change the set-point in corresponding subsystems.

  ![setpoint](img/setpoint.png)

-**Step5:** Run `pkt_generator.py` to generate fake data for testing.
+**Step5:** Copy `pkt_generator.py` from this GitRepo to the folder with `db_json_v6.json` to generate fake data for testing.
 This python script can be found [here](inte/pkt_generator.py).
 You should observe the data flow in communication network dashboard and data changes in human interface.
 All data are defined in this online [datasheet](https://docs.google.com/spreadsheets/d/1TneFCrSJujumfb6gYghlOGp2S6lxmde5FNrX20iBUE0/edit#gid=602968348) in Communication-Data-Service tab.

 Or you can play with the real MCVT v6.2 to interact with HMS application.
-To make sure you are using the correct MCVT version, the components in Communication Network subsystem should contains Inputs, Outputs, System Outputs, HMS Socket APIs, and HMS UDP Receiver blocks.
+To make sure you are using the correct MCVT version, the components in Communication Network (Sys10) subsystem should contains Inputs, Outputs, System Outputs, HMS Socket APIs, and HMS UDP Receiver blocks.

 ![mcvt](img/mcvt.png)

-### 4.2 How to use python api for Command & Control
+### 4.2 How to use Python APIs (mainly designed for Command & Control)

 Put `api.py` and `utils.py` in the same folder with your application first.